RishiKumari/pi-shaped-workshop-rishika/Security_Compliance_workshop-rishika/day3/README.md

 - **Vulnerability 2:** Hardcoded secret in `app.py` (gitleaks)
 - Impact: Credential exposure, unauthorized access if leaked.
 - Fix: Move secret to environment variable and rotate the exposed value.

-## Evidence of fix
-- Commit `fix/remove-eval-and-secret` shows removal of hardcoded secret and replacing eval with safe parser.
-- Re-run CI: bandaudit/semgrep errors resolved; gitleaks no longer reports the secret.